 Working at a 9-5 job is not an easy task as it seems to be, along with it comes little inconveniences that cannot be avoided but should be taken care of.
 While you are sitting all day long working on your desktops, the most important part of your body that keeps struggling with you are your eyes.
 Just as you physically get tired all day long working at your workplace, so do your eyes.
 They are working for you even more than yourselves!

-Eye strain typically causes conditions which include tension around the eyes, dryness and redness, headache, blurred vision and sensitivity to light, so never forget to make your workplace work for your health.
+Eye strain typically causes conditions which include tension around the eyes, dryness and redness, headache, blurred vision and sensitivity to light, so make sure that your workplace doesn’t effect your health in a negative way.
 You can follow these right measures that can help reduce your computer eye strain:

 10 Tips for Eliminating Computer Eye Strain: